Jessmatth/Salary-Negotiation-Coach/README.md

 The initial application focuses on three high-impact features that guide the user through the entire negotiation preparation process:

-### Offer Scorecard
+### Good Offer Scorecard
 Compare your salary offer against 45,000+ real market data points.
-See where your offer falls in the market (percentile position) and get insights on whether you're being offered a competitive package.
+The user instantly sees the exact dollar difference between their offer and the median salary for their role and where your offer falls in the market.

 ### Leverage Quiz
 An 8-question assessment that calculates your negotiation power score (0-100).
 Based on factors like competing offers, market demand for your skills, and your current situation, you'll receive tactical recommendations on how hard to push.